kedare/kedare-blog/content/blog/hugo-on-azure.md

 The application itself will be hosted as an Azure Web App.

-For this component, you can use without any problem the free version, you don't need SSL as this level (The CDN will provide it) or the custom domain (The CDN will also provide it)
+For this component, you can use without any problem the free version, you don't need SSL at this level (The CDN will provide it) or the custom domain (The CDN will also provide it)

 Start by creating you new Web App, define a new resource group if needed, make sure you create a new App Service in your location (Well it doesn't really matter as the CDN will redistribute your content), the only real important thing on your App Service is to select the "Free" pricing tier (Except if you expect your Hugo build result to exceed 1GB)